rookie0o9/rookie0o9.github.io/_projects/2019_MLDataset.md

 | 2017          | [https://purl.stanford.edu/kp222tm1554](https://purl.stanford.edu/kp222tm1554) |
 | 2018          | [https://purl.stanford.edu/nk828sc2920](https://purl.stanford.edu/nk828sc2920) |

 The AIA and HMI data is split in to monthly files (XX is the 2-digit representation of the month), and EVE is provided as one file such as shown in the table below.

- <h3>This Table corresponds to the files for the 2010 Data</h3>
+This table corresponds to the [2010](https://purl.stanford.edu/vk217bh4910) data set.

 | :-----------------: | :---------------: | :---------------------: |
 | AIA                 |   HMI             |    EVE                  |